 Hugh Laurie was reportedly earning $50,000 per episode in season one, which dramatically increased to $700,000 per episode in season eight.

-Though other characters occasionally insinuate that Dr. Chase is a bit dim, he actually comes up with more correct diagnoses than any other supporting character over the course of the series.
+Though other characters occasionally insinuate that Dr. Robert Chase (Jesse Spencer) was a bit dim, he actually came up with more correct diagnoses than any other supporting character over the course of the series.

-On Inside the Actors Studio (1994), Hugh Laurie admitted that when he first read the script for House (which did not have the title of "House M.D." at the time) he believed that the character of Wilson was the lead.
-He just couldn't believe that a man such as House could be the star of the show.
+On Inside the Actors Studio (1994), Hugh Laurie admitted that when he first read the script for this show (which did not have the title of "House M.D." at the time) he believed that the character of Wilson was the lead.
+He couldn't believe that a man such as House could be the star of the show.